 GERMANY: ‘2040’ is available in Germany.
 Find sessions times here.

 ITALY: ‘2040’ will be airing on June 4th and 5th on laF- Feltrinelli channel (Sky 135) with further release plans to be announced in the coming weeks.

 TURKEY: ‘2040’ is available to watch on BluTV.

-TAIWAN: ‘2040’ will be available from 5th June on the following Video On Demand platforms; Google Play, CatchPlay+. my Video, friDay, Cht MOD, Hami video, bbTV.
+TAIWAN: ‘2040’ is now available on the following Video On Demand platforms; Google Play, CatchPlay+. my Video, friDay, Cht MOD, Hami video, bbTV.